flipifucan/BootCampSecurity/WEEK_14/README.md

 Which type of SQL query would we use to see all of the information within a table called customers?

+        SELECT * FROM employees;

 Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

+        INSERT INTO VALUES='data';

 Why would we never run DELETE FROM <table-name>; by itself?

+        Very bad things will happen and you will get fired.
+You will delete all the data on that table.